Sergei Ipatov: Main scientific interests and achievements

 Together with John Mather, Ipatov numerically studied the migration of dust particles with initial velocities and positions the same as those of asteroids, trans-Neptunian objects and comets.
 The probabilities of collisions of dust particles of various masses with planets were calculated.
 Based on the results of studies of the migration of dust particles and observational data (for example, the spectra of dust particles of the zodiacal cloud), the fractions of the zodiacal dust produced by asteroids and comets, as well as the typical eccentricities of the zodiacal dust particles, were estimated.
 In particular, it was concluded that cometary dust particles can play a dominant role in the zodiacal cloud.
+Migration of dust ejected from the terrestrial planets was also studied.

 In 2005-2006, Ipatov was a member of the Deep Impact team led by Michael A'Hearn.
 For the first time in history, the NASA spacecraft dropped a probe on a comet, which rammed its surface, having previously photographed it at close range.
 He was engaged in the automatic recognition and removal of cosmic ray traces from images taken by this spacecraft.
 Analyzing images of a cloud of matter ejected after the collision of the spacecraft's impact module with comet 9P/Tempel 1, he concluded that at a depth of several meters below the surface of comets there may be many cavities with dust and gas under pressure.

 Together with Alan Boss, Ipatov simulated triggered collapse of the presolar dense cloud core and injection of short-lived radioisotopes by a supernova shock wave.
 For these simulations they applied the FLASH adaptive mesh refinement hydrodynamics code.
 In collaboration with James Cho, he studied (for example, using the SBDART program) the transfer of radiation in the atmospheres of test extrasolar planets.